vault27/Foundation/paloalto.md

 - allow: This action permits the application traffic.
 - alert: This action generates an alert for each application traffic flow.
 The alert is saved in the Threat log.
-- drop: This action drops the application traffic.
+- drop: This action drops the application traffic
 - reset-client: For TCP, this action resets the client-side connection.
 For UDP, it drops the connection.
 - reset-server: For TCP, this action resets the server-side connection.
 For UDP, it drops the